 What is a Pressure Sore?

 Pressure sores can range from mild reddening of the skin to severe tissue damage and sometimes infection that extends into muscle and bone.
-Pressure sores are often a sign of neglectful care at nursing homes, assisted living facilities, and hospitals.
-Due to the built up pressure, blood flow to the affected area will become restricted and the tissue may begin to die, usually starting with the skin.
+Pressure sores also known as bed sores, are often a sign of neglectful care at nursing homes, assisted living facilities, and hospitals.
+Due to the built-up pressure, blood flow to the affected area will become restricted, and the tissue may begin to die, usually starting with the skin.
 Pressure sores are most likely to develop in areas of the body with little to no muscle or fat for padding.
 These areas of the body are generally bonier and are more susceptible to the development of pressure sores.
 The most common places for pressure sores are the head, heels, back, and buttocks.

-How do Pressure Sores Occur?
+How Do Pressure Sores (Bedsores) Occur?

 Stage Two: The skin is broken and begins to wear away or form an ulcer.
 The wound is likely to be tender and painful.
 The sore has reached the deeper layers of the skin but does not go all the way through the skin.
-At this stage, the wound may look like a scrape or a blister filled with clear fluid.
+At this stage, the wound may look like a scrape or blister filled with clear fluid.
 Some of the skin may be damaged beyond repair at this point.

 Stage Four: The sore will be deep enough to cause damage to muscle, bones, tendons, and joints.
 There is a high risk of infections at this stage.
 Signs of infection are listed in the previous stage.